Go ahead and tilt your mobile the right way (portrait). The kool kids don't use landscape...

 The ending is a bittersweet one though - the mineworkers’ union finds this too controversial, rejects further support and ultimately loses the strike, while the queer activists return to their own struggles with identity and belonging.
 However, the campaign forged lasting bonds between these activists and miners, who show up in their own display of solidarity at the next year’s Pride March.

 At LSG, we use the CONVERGENTandDIVERGENTstrategy to help us easily find points of similarity and difference.
 This is particularly important when it comes to essay writing, because you want to know that you're coming up with unique comparative points (compared to the rest of the Victorian cohort!).
-I don't discuss this strategy in detail here, but if you're interested, check out my How To Write A Killer Comparative.
-I use this strategy throughout my discussion of themes above and in the next section, Essay Topic Breakdown.
+We don't discuss this strategy in detail here, but if you're interested, check out our How To Write A Killer Comparativestudy guide.
+We use this strategy throughout our discussion of themes below, and in the next section, Essay Topic Breakdown.

 Similarities (CONVERGENT Ideas)